lashonncodes/python-practice/README.md

-# 🎸 Band Name Generator

-This is a beginner Python project that generates a band name based on user input.

-## How it works

-The program asks the user two questions:

-1. What is your favorite color?
-2. What is your favorite animal?

-It then combines the answers to create a band name.

-Example:

-Favorite color: Blue
-Favorite animal: Tiger

-Band name: Blue Tiger

-## Python Concepts Used

-- print()
-- input()
-- variables
-- string concatenation
+# Python Practice

+This repository contains beginner Python programs I created while learning Python.

-## File
+## Projects

+hello.py
+A simple program that prints a greeting.

 band_name_generator.py
+Generates a band name based on user input.

+tip_calculator.py
+Calculates how much each person should pay when splitting a bill with a tip.